Wide Open (Millennium): Plot

-An estate agent receives a video recording of the murders in the post, leaving Black puzzled.
-That same day, the killer hides in another open house, later murdering a woman with a shotgun before calling the police to the scene.
+An estate agent receives a video recording of the murders in the mail, leaving Black puzzled.
+That same day, Cutter hides in another open house, later murdering a woman with a shotgun before calling police to the scene.
 Black finds an X drawn in blood under the house's welcome mat; Patricia has begun drawing red X's in her crayon pictures, which Catherine takes notice of.
-Black reviews the videotape, finding a reflection of the killer in a glass pane.
-Extracting a picture from this, he requests to show it to Patricia, but stops himself, realizing that the killer let Patricia live so that she could relive the events when questioned.
+Black reviews the videotape, finding a reflection of Cutter in a glass pane.
+Extracting a picture from this, he requests to show it to Patricia but stops himself, realizing that Cutter let Patricia live so that she could relive the events when questioned.

 Cutter, a crossing guard, hides the shotgun in a dumpster, calling the police to report finding it.
 The police officer who takes his statement later recognizes him on seeing the video.
-Black has deduced the killer's motives—he is trying to undermine society's notion of safety.
-Black and Bletcher organize a stakeout at another open house, identifying Cutter when he arrives; however, Cutter escapes into the neighborhood.
+Black has deduced Cutter's motives—he is trying to undermine society's notion of safety.
+Black and Bletcher organize a stakeout at another open house, identifying Cutter when he arrives; however, he escapes into the neighborhood.
 Black realizes that he has hidden in a nearby house, where he and Bletcher find the occupants tied up.
-Cutter ambushes Black, knocking him down, but before Cutter can escape, the family's dog lunges at him, sending him falling over a mezzanine to his death.
+Cutter ambushes Black, but before Cutter can escape, the family's dog lunges at him, sending him falling over a mezzanine to his death.
 Bletcher later tells Black that Cutter's aunt and uncle were tortured to death in front of him when he was a child, which led him to recreate the torment for other families.